 Side effects of corticosteroids include bone loss, high blood sugar, weight gain, cataracts and hard-to-treat infections.

 - Immune globulin.
 Given as a monthly infusion, immune globulin is generally given to people who haven't responded to other treatments.
 The most common side effects are flu-like symptoms that usually last just a day or so.
-Immune globulin has two major drawbacks: It's very expensive, and it doesn't work for everyone.
+Immune globulin is expensive and doesn't work for everyone.

 Drug therapy can relieve symptoms of Churg-Strauss syndrome and send the disease into remission.
 But relapses are common.